-If you would like to open your site content to edit suggestions from your users or site visitors (if you have a public-facing Dozuki site), you can have the Community Editing feature activated by your account manager.
+To open your site content to edit suggestions from your users or site visitors, have your account manager activate the Community Editing feature.

-Community Editing makes it easy for users to submit edits and create site content while also imposing a system for site Authors and Administrators to approve, adjust or deny the edits submitted.
-This system is a user reputation-based program, meaning that your users will earn more reputation as they contribute more to your site, which may grant them certain permissions as they pass reputation thresholds.
+Community Editing makes it easy for users to submit edits and create site content while also imposing a system for site Authors and Administrators to approve, adjust, or deny the edits submitted.
+This system is a user reputation-based program.
+This means that your users will earn more reputation as they contribute more to your site, which may grant them certain permissions as they pass reputation thresholds.

-Like this idea, but need a system that isn't reliant on reputation?
-Consider our Contributor Editing Feature instead - this allows site Admins to specify users that can contribute to page modifications and site content.
+Like this idea but need a system that is not reliant on reputation?
+Consider our Contributor Editing Feature instead.
+This allows site Admins to specify users who can contribute to page modifications and site content.

 All How-To Guides

-User reputation is a way to keep track of how much administrators or community members have contributed to the site and how reputable they are.
-Reputation is an indication of how much the community (and, therefore, the system) trusts you.
-You can earn reputation by doing things that other people find useful.
-Completing various tasks (like answering a question) earns you certain amounts of reputation, while performing other less-appreciated ones (like spamming) will deduct reputation.
-Attaining certain amounts of reputation gives you access to certain features, like helping review and accept edits in Patrol.
+User reputation tracks how much administrators or community members have contributed to the site, and user reputation tracks the reputation of administrators and community members on a site.
+Reputation is an indication of how much the community (therefore, the system) trusts you.
+You can earn reputation by making contributions that other people find useful.
+Completing tasks (like answering a question) earns you degrees of reputation.
+Conversely, performing other less-appreciated acts (like spamming) will deduct reputation.
+Attaining degrees of reputation gives you access to features, like helping review and accept edits in Patrol.

-The first section, Reputation Over Time, displays your reputation growth by date, month, or year depending on how long you have been a member.
+The first section, Reputation Over Time, displays your reputation growth by date, month, or year.
 You can place your mouse over any spot on the graph to view your reputation at that specific date.

 The second section is the Reputation Breakdown.
-Here you will see exactly how you earned those reputation points.
-This section explains how many times you performed an action (Count) that gained or lost you reputation, as well as how much reputation (Delta) was awarded.
+The Reputation Breakdown allows you to see exactly how you earned those reputation points.
+This section explains how many times you performed an action (Count) that gained or lost you reputation and how much reputation (Delta) was awarded.

-For more specific information about the reputation you earned, click on the "Activity" tab next to the "Reputation" tab.
-This will show every action you have performed recently.
-If any of those actions earned or lost you reputation, the amount will be displayed to the left of the action.
+For more specific information about the reputation you earned, click on the Activity tab next to the Reputation tab.
+This shows every action you have performed recently.
+If any of those actions earned or lost you reputation, the amount is displayed to the left of the action.

-You can view anybody's reputation graph and reputation breakdown by simply going to their profile and clicking on their Reputation tab.
+You can view anyone's reputation graph and reputation breakdown by going to their profile and clicking on their Reputation tab.